chainify/pallet-nolik/README.md

 If it is not owned the message will be rejected by the network.
 - `recipient` - a Blake 128 Hash.
 It's a hash of an address that should receive the message.
 The message will be received only if the sender has a right to send the message.
-Those rights are controlled by the recipient through a white list and a black list of senders.
+Those rights are controlled by the recipient through a whitelist and a blacklist of senders.
 If the sender does not have a right to send the message it will be rejected by the network.
 - `ipfsId` - an IPFS hash of a file that contains the message to the recipient.